 The Cold War

 We have undertaken a national survey of Cold War sites in England and the most significant have been protected.
-You may read about our research in a fully illustrated book Cold War: Building for Nuclear Confrontation 1946-1989
+You can read about our research in a fully illustrated book Cold War: Building for Nuclear Confrontation 1946-1989

 Over the coming years our priorities include;